jshmrsn/karg/README.md

 Why?
 ==============
 There's many existing argument parsers built for Java, but none of them can take full advantage of Kotlin's language features.
-For example, Karg integrates the optionality of command line parameters with Kotlin's null safety.
+For example, Karg integrates the optionality of command line parameters with Kotlin's compile-time nullability checks.

 Early preview status
 ==============